Skip to Content

 Diwali In Abu Dhabi

-Once constructed, it will incorporate all aspects and features of a traditional Hindu Mandir as part of a fully functional, social, cultural and spiritual place of worship.
+Beautifully constructed, it incorporates all aspects and features of a traditional Hindu Mandir as part of a fully functional, social, cultural and spiritual place of worship.

-There will be a visitor centre, prayer halls, exhibitions, learning areas, sports area for children, water features, food court and a bookstore.
+There is a visitor centre, prayer halls, exhibitions, learning areas, a sports area for children, water features, a food court and a bookstore.

 Location: Abu Mureikhah, near Al Rahba, Abu Dhabi